soundnodes/soundnodes.github.io/about.md

 * Do you do open source for your projects?

-> I am not guarantee what I share will meet your expectation, basically I like to share the information/meterials so that the DIY is possible to be duplicate. also the project can be re-work for better performance base on the share information.
-But I don't like to see someone only change the logo/name and decalare as a new product.
+> I am not guarantee what I share will meet your expectation, basically I like to share the information/meterials so that the DIY is possible to be duplicated, but I don't like to see someone only change the logo/name and decalare as a new product.

 * Do you sale the boards or elements?

-> I have no plan to sell anything right now. but maybe I will sell something mature audio boards in the comming days.
+> I have no plan to sell anything right now. but maybe I will sell something mature audio boards in the comming months.

 * Do you do another projects?